ryash072007/HackCheck-API/README.md

 19. Save which tests the user's answer failed
 20. View logs to filter through all the data and see bs (this gonna be ehhh)
 21. Export results
-22. Question status for each team profile: incorrect/pending/correct
+22. Question status for each team profile: CORRECT/INCORRECT/NOT_ANSWERED [DONE] [updated the get_questions endpoint]
 23. Endpoint to get all the teams and password [DONE]

 ## Useful tools: